Garth-brick/Pong/README.md

 ![pong](https://github.com/Garth-brick/Pong/assets/92771830/a087a1ee-5097-4ce9-9507-5762f5600a7f)

-Note: *actual graphics quality is a lot better than theg gif above*
+Note: *the actual graphics quality is a lot better than the gif above*

 Technologies used:
 - Python 3.11.4